An ESP32 can act as a REST API client to read or send information in JSON format.

-As we have mentioned in this series of posts, to communicate two devices via HTTP, the server has to provide a certain API through endpoints.
-Currently, the most common practice is to use a REST API and the information exchange is done using Json files.
+To communicate two devices through HTTP, the server usually exposes an API through endpoints.
+Currently, the most common practice is to use a REST API and for the information exchange to be done using JSON.

 Imagine, for example, that you have a Raspberry Pi that exposes an API where we can read or save sensor values.
 Or that we act with an IoT server to interact with the different servers.